List of Scream (film series) characters: Laura Crane

-Laura Crane is revealed to be a film professor at Blackmore University in New York City.
+Laura Crane is a film studies professor at Blackmore University in New York City.
 She is first shown in a bar waiting for an online date, Reggie, to arrive.
 When Reggie contacts her, looking for directions on how to reach her, she leaves the bar and heads to an empty alleyway where she believes she has found him only for Reggie to reveal himself as Ghostface, who jumps out from the darkness and viciously stabs her to death.
-Ghostface then unmasks himself to be Jason Carvey, one of Laura’s film students who had plotted to murder her with his friend, Greg, after catfishing her online.
+Ghostface then unmasks himself to be Jason Carvey, one of Laura's film students who had plotted to murder her with his friend, Greg, after catfishing her online.
 Jason later described his pleasure at murdering Laura in great detail to "Greg" on the phone, before finding Greg dead and being murdered by another Ghostface himself.